 Exercise at the Same Time

-Just like eating, exercising at a specific time each day helps your body get into a routine, making all its tasks considerably easier to carry out.
+Just as eating at a specific time each day helps your body get into a routine, exercising at a specific time each day makes all its tasks considerably easier to carry out.
 You should always exercise at least an hour away from any meals, or your stomach could become even more irritated.

 Don’t Venture too Far

 At least not in the beginning.
 The likelihood is that exercise will be more irritating than you’d like at the beginning, so it’s not a bad idea to ease yourself into a full 30 minutes by starting off slow.
-Going for a walk is probably the best way to start the routine, but remember that you are likely to feel irritated.
-Don’t venture too far from a public bathroom until you get a feel for the effect exercise is having on you.
+Going for a walk is probably the best way to start the routine, but remember that you may feel irritated.
+Don’t venture too far from a public bathroom until you get a feel for how exercise is affecting you.

 Stay Hydrated

-One of the side effects of diarrhoea is that a lot of water is lost.
-Hydration is very important when it comes to IBS in general, but especially so while exercising.
-Water is a safer bet than the likes of smoothies or a sports drink, which could contain any number of irritants.
-To style up the water a bit, feel free to add some slices of citrus fruit, and freeze the bottle when it is half full.
+One side effect of diarrhoea is that a lot of water is lost.
+Hydration is very important for IBS in general, especially while exercising.
+Water is a safer bet than smoothies or sports drinks, which may contain a range of irritants.
+To style up the water a bit, feel free to add some citrus slices, and freeze the bottle when it is half full.
 Then just top it off with water, and you have a fresh drink that thaws as you go!

 Rest

 Many people dealing with IBS experience sleep problems.
-Once again, the best approach for this is to develop a rigid schedule, and stick to it.
-Relax an hour before bed, and get up as soon as you wake up.
+Once again, the best approach for this is to develop a rigid schedule and stick to it.
+Relax for an hour before bed, and get up as soon as you wake.
 Don’t spend your days lying in bed either.
 Use it exclusively for sleeping, and avoid bad habits like eating in bed or staring at your phone.